 Like most web archives, the limitations of the crawling process mean that highly dynamic or form-driven sites will not be archived completely.
 Embedded objects like Flash, Java Applets, video and audio files and so on will generally not be archived correctly.
 Also, most web crawlers follow long chains of links from their initial starting points, and so the regularity with which sites are visited is driven largely by how many links refer to them, rather than being an explicit curatorial request.

-Also, after extracting all these (W)ARCs, IA generated WAT files to find embedded resources (as identified by the original crawl process) not belonging to .uk to be included for extraction as well.
+After extracting all these (W)ARCs for the period 1996 to 2010, IA generated WAT files to find embedded resources (as identified by the original crawl process) not belonging to .uk to be included for extraction as well.
 A second round of extraction added these embedded resources to this dataset.

 Later, the process was repeated for the 2011 to April 2013 tranche of data.
 In this case, the the whole of the extraction were performed at once, so this data is not split by phase.

 Tranche 2011-201304 contains 203,502 blobs, 30,036,052,322,986 bytes (24,060 warc.gz files)